secretgraph/secretgraph/README.md

 # TODO

--   Document documents (imprint)
+-   improve documention of documents (imprint), show usage
 -   key callbacks: url:contentid:token
 -   editors starting with : for meta editors like galeries (real types cannot contain :)
 -   tools initializeCluster need to adapt to new config layout
 -   keys need more infos, like callback url, item and tokens
--   select certificates a private is encrypted for
+-   select certificates a private content is encrypted for
 -   certificates for slot
 -   PushedArticle
 -   ChannelStore for push input and as foreign data safe